Scthe/scthe.github.io/content/blog/2024-08-19-hair-software-rasterize/hair-software-rasterize.md

   </Figcaption>
 </Figure>

 Looking at the image, there are obvious flaws.
 Pixel $px1$ is projected beyond the end segment.
 It requires the call to `saturate()`.
 The value for $px2$ is also incorrect.
 The perceived error depends on the hair width and angle between subsequent tangents.
 It's not noticeable as the hair is thin and most rendering techniques provide anti-aliasing with transparency.
-You should research this if you have more time.
-Or debug barycentric coordinates.

 > If you look at the image and think there is an obvious better algorithm, then I guess I've made damn good illustrations.